Floobits/floobits-atom/README.md

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Atom.
 We also have plugins for [Sublime Text](https://github.com/Floobits/floobits-sublime), [Emacs](https://github.com/Floobits/floobits-emacs), [Vim](https://github.com/Floobits/floobits-vim), and [IntelliJ](https://github.com/Floobits/floobits-intellij).

-### Development status: pre-alpha.
-Totally unstable and unusable.
-Don't install this yet.
+### Development status: alpha under heavy development
+Documentation is lacking, but you could probably get by using the sublime text docs.

 # Configuration

-All configuration settings are stored in `~/.floorc.json`.
-If you don’t have a `~/.floorc.json` file, the plugin will create one.
+A floobits account is required.
+If you don't have one, the plugin will guide you through the process.

 # Help